dadaismee/phd_thesis/manuscript/02_correlation_as_core_problem.md

 ---
-title: Emergence of evolutionary stable correlation as a core problem of social ontology
+title: Evolutionary stable correlation as a core problem of social ontology
 author: Valerii Shevchenko
 affiliation: HSE University
 abstract:
 keywords: Social ontology, evolutionary game theory
 ---

-# Emergence of evolutionary stable correlation as a core problem of social ontology
+# Evolutionary stable correlation as a core problem of social ontology

 ## Introduction
 In this paper, I argue that the emergence of evolutionary stable correlation is the core issue of naturalistic social ontology.
 According to rules-in-equilibria theory, social institutions are the central unit of social ontology [@guala2016b], and coordination is its main mechanism rooted in evolution [@shevchenko2023].
 As institutions are normatively-driven self-sustaining behavioral regularities designed to solve coordination problems [@aoki2007], they share many features with 'animal conventions' that help animals solve coordination problems and maintain stable relationships [@hindriks2015].
 Consequently, understanding the emergence of social institutions requires an examination of the evolutionary mechanisms that enable correlation of strategies with normative force as a key characteristic.